chibui191/dsc-project-template/README.md

 The goal of pooling layer is to *subsample* the input image inorder to reduce computational load, memory usage, and number of parameters.

 ### Metrics
-Since the objective of this project is to create a model that helps speed up the diagnosis of Pneumonia and the Accuracy for a highly imbalanced dataset could be skewed, prioritizing a high Recall score and reducing the number of False Negatives (actual Pneumonia cases that are classified as Normal) would be my main goal as I go through model iterations.
+Since the objective of this project is to create computer-aided detection model that helps speed up the diagnosis of Pneumonia, and the Accuracy for a highly imbalanced dataset could be skewed, prioritizing a high Recall score and reducing the number of False Negatives (actual Pneumonia cases that are classified as Normal) would be my main goal as I go through model iterations.

-Since we're working with an imbalanced dataset with the majority being Pneumonia, a model that predicts everything as Pneumonia would have approx. 73% accuracy (depending on the class ratio of the evaluation set this might vary more or less).
-If not corrected, models trained on the imbalanced dataset would have the tendency to predict more of the abundant class (which is 1-PNEUMONIA in this case).
+As this is an imbalanced dataset with the majority being Pneumonia, a model that predicts everything as Pneumonia would have approx. 73% accuracy (depending on the class ratio of the evaluation set this might vary more or less).
+If not corrected, models trained on imbalanced dataset would have the tendency to predict more of the abundant class (which is 1-PNEUMONIA in this case).

-From the business stand point, a model trained on imbalanced data like this is not entirely bad, because it would reduce the risk of mis-classifying PNEUMONIA cases as NORMAL.
-Although that could cause some inconveniencies to the patients, it would helps ensure higher chance of catching the disease early.
+From the business stand point, a model that predicts more Pneumonia is not entirely bad, because it would reduce the risk of mis-classifying PNEUMONIA cases as NORMAL.
+Although that could cause some inconveniencies to some people, it would helps ensure higher chance of catching the disease early.
 However, not correcting class imbalance could also lead to models not learning to differentiate images of the 2 classes efficiently and not picking up the important features of the images.

-Please refer to the [final notebook] for more details on the first 3 models (`baseline`, `cnn_2`, and `cnn_3`) that I have trained prior to the final model `cnn_4` using Transfer Learnng with ResNet50.
+Please refer to the [final notebook](./reports/report-notebook.ipynb) for more details on the first 3 models (`baseline`, `cnn_2`, and `cnn_3`) that I have trained prior to the final model `cnn_4` using Transfer Learning with ResNet50.

 ### Final Model: Transfer Learning with ResNet50